patchsoul/FAKE/README.md

     5 4 /   # = 1.25

+the hashtag # is a comment.

 the top element on the stack is called TOS (top of stack), and the next on stack is called NOS. when printing the stack, the letter `e` indicates where the current TOS is (internally, stack index). normally it's at the very end of the stack, but you can lower/raise the stack index with parentheses `()`.

+numbers are any digit (0-9) or a minus sign followed by any digit, with one period optional to indicate the decimal place.  no scientific notation allowed.

+    2.432 0.5 * # = 1.216

 almost every byte has some significance.  multi-character functions must be enclosed in backticks \`. elements on the stack can become arguments to functions, but there are function instructions